pirzol/ruffle-playground/README.md

 # ruffle-playground

-A basic http server with ruffle.js to test ruffle features
+A basic http server with ruffle.js and basic swf to test ruffle.js features